The Gray Cloth

 IPS-Konferenz in Jena

-The Massachusetts Institute of Technology (MIT) considered the works of Paul Scheerbart (1863-1915) so groundbreaking that it published The Gray Cloth - Paul Scheerbart's Novel on Glass Architecture in English.
+The Massachusetts Institute of Technology (MIT) considered the works of Paul Scheerbart (1863-1915) so groundbreaking that it published THE GRAY CLOTH - Paul Scheerbart's Novel on Glass Architecture in English.

 Although the story ventures far ahead into the realm of possibilities, it spares us a completed utopia.
 Instead, we are led from building site to building site, everywhere there is planning and work in progress, rarely is anything finished, many things don't work out, and we see less Edgar Krug's buildings than his building.
 In between, there is a conspicuous amount of partying and dancing.